kerkkoheiskanen/shuup/README.md

 ## License

-This source code is licensed under the SHUUP™ ENTERPRISE EDITION - END USER LICENSE AGREEMENT executed by Anders Innovations Inc. DBA as Shuup and the Licensee.
+This source code is licensed under the SHUUP® ENTERPRISE EDITION - END USER LICENSE AGREEMENT executed by Anders Innovations Inc. DBA as Shuup and the Licensee.